 Line a baking sheet with aluminum foil.

-- Chop the butternut into bite-sized pieces.
-Dice your red onion into medium-sized chunks.
-Set 1/4 of the red onion aside for later.
+- Reserve ¼ of the red onion aside for later.
 In a large bowl combine olive oil, salt, and pepper with the butternut squash and onion.
-Make sure everything is evenly coated.

-- Put it the butternut squash and onions in the oven and roast for 20-25 minutes or until soft.
+- Roast the butternut squash and onions in the oven for 20 to 25 minutes or until soft.

 Prepping the Cranberries (optional)

 - This is optional, but I've come to enjoy the resulting taste and texture and often do this when my cranberries have become a bit hard.
 In a small sauté pan bring a couple of tablespoons of water to a boil, dial the heat back to medium-low and let the cranberries simmer for a few minutes.